madfam-io/plinto/.serena/memories/code_analysis_comprehensive_2025_11_15.md

 3. Complete SCIM/SAML (4-6 weeks)
 4. Performance optimization (ongoing)

 The platform is **solid and well-engineered**.
-With focused effort on the identified gaps, Plinto can reach enterprise-competitive status within 3-4 months.
+With focused effort on the identified gaps, Janua can reach enterprise-competitive status within 3-4 months.

 ---